 Adults can book a massage or other spa treatments at the resort's spa.
 Services are available for kids as well.
 The Great Escape Lodge also offers a fitness center, which is included in the lodging rates.

 What's to Eat?

 It's possible to get greasy fries and pizza at the Great Escape Lodge, but the resort's decent restaurants, particularly the cozy Tall Tales Tavern, are a step above typical Six Flags fare.
 Pub-style fare is available for dinner.
 The eatery also serves breakfast.
-There is also a Johnny Rockets as well as a Johnny Rockets Sports Lounge on site.
+There is a Johnny Rockets as well as a Johnny Rockets Sports Lounge on-site.

 Admission Policy, Location, and Directions

-The indoor water park is open to registered hotel guests and admission is included in the room rates.
+The indoor water park is open to registered hotel guests, and admission is included in the room rates.
 Day passes for the general public are also available.
-Info is available on the Six Flags Great Escape official site.
-The resort offers birthday party and special event packages.
+Information is available on the Six Flags Great Escape official site.
+The resort offers birthday parties and special event packages.
 The resort often offers special deals, including packages that combine stays at the Lodge with tickets to The Great Escape theme park.